How To Craft The Ideal Tagline For Your Brand

 “Taste the rainbow.” – Skittles

-But maybe the ideal message that you want to convey to your audience in your tagline isn’t something that's obvious…in that case, let’s explore another approach that you should consider.
+But maybe the ideal message that you want to convey to your audience in a tagline isn’t something that's obvious.
+In that case, let’s explore another approach that you should consider.

 The abstract approach

-The abstract approach to crafting a tagline is the most difficult of all of the approaches because it relies on the consumer making the connection between the tagline and what the brand has to offer.
+The abstract approach to crafting a tagline is the most difficult of all of the approaches because it relies on the consumer making the connection between the tagline and what the brand has to offer as a benefit.
 And while the abstract approach is the most difficult, the consumers that do understand the tagline and connect it to your brand are more likely to gravitate towards it because it comes off as clever and hip.

 Some examples of abstract taglines are: